soif/tweet-2-json/README.md

-#tweet2json Documentation
+#twitter2array Documentation

 ##About

-tweet2json is a Twitter scraper that functions like an API.
-It takes data publicly available on Twitter.com and reformats it into programming-friendly JSON for your hacking needs.
+twitter2array is a Twitter scraper that functions like an API.
+It takes data publicly available on Twitter.com and reformats it into programming-friendly Array or JSON for your hacking needs.
 ###But doesn't Twitter already have an API?

 Yep--and if you're OK with their terms of use you should use it.